riccardo-tralli/fidely-app/README.md

 <img src="docs/images/logo.png" width="64">

 The logo was created with Affinity.
 The source file (.af) is available [here](docs/files/logo.af).
-The concept is that the logo should serve as the app icon itself, not a logo placed inside an icon.
 Contributions and suggestions are welcome.

 ## Roadmap 🚧